Q: What is the Purpose of ODP?

-A: US Soccer split the country into four regions for administrative and logistical purposes.
-The four regions are known as Region I (Northeast), Region II (Midwest), Region III (Southeast) and Region IV (West).
+A: US Youth Soccer split the country into four regions for administrative and logistical purposes.
+The four regions are known as East Region, Midwest Region, South Region and West Region.

 Each region is comprised of 12 to 14 states.
-We are in Region III with Florida, South Carolina, North Carolina, Tennessee, Alabama, Mississippi, Louisiana, South Texas, North Texas, Oklahoma and Arkansas.
+We are in South Region with Florida, South Carolina, North Carolina, Tennessee, Alabama, Mississippi, Louisiana, South Texas, North Texas, Oklahoma and Arkansas.

-Q: What is the purpose of Region Camp?
+Q: What is the purpose of Region ID Camp?

-A: The main purpose of Region Camp is to evaluate the players from all the states within our region and select a region pool of players in each age group for further evaluation and competition.
-All the states send their state teams to camp and play each other in front of the regional staff coaches.
+A: The main purpose of Region ID Camp is to evaluate the players from all the states within our region and select a region pool of players in each age group for further evaluation and competition.

 Q: What is the player selection process at the Region Level?